Internet-Draft | QUIC event definitions for qlog | November 2023 |

 event is emitted when a (group of) sent packet(s) is

 acknowledged by the remote peer for the first time.
-This information could
+It has Extra importance

 If packet_number_space